CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cost-allocation-tags.md

 ```

 ### Review each of the files that will be placed in the S3 bucket.

 The top of the script will alert you to what needs to be modified.<br>

+Example pcluster_env.yml script, this does not need to be modified:<br>
+Link to pcluster_env.yml script: <a href="https://github.com/lizadams/cost-alloc-tag-pcluster-s3bucket/blob/main/pcluster_env.yml">pcluster_env.yml</a>

-For example, the sbatch script needs to be edited to specify your account ID.<br>
+The sbatch script needs to be edited to specify your account ID.<br>

 Example sbatch script: <br>
 Link to sbatch script: <a href="https://github.com/lizadams/cost-alloc-tag-pcluster-s3bucket/blob/main/sbatch">sbatch</a>